6th arrondissement hotels

 The hotel is fully air-conditioned, and the rooms (which feature a modern decor) are unusually stylish for a hotel in this category.

-For a budget hotel, the du Dragon scores high with guests.
+For a budget hotel, the Hotel du Dragon scores high with guests.
 Location may be one reason: The hotel is on the Rue du Dragon, about a block south of the Boulevard Saint-Germain and a short walk from the Saint-Sulpice Métro station.

 Single and double rooms are furnished in a traditional style, and all have private bathrooms with tubs or showers.
 Other hotel amenities include a lounge with a piano and a patio where breakfast is served in good weather.